Assisted house sales: What are they and how do assisted sales work?

 If you cannot find all of the information you need online, it may be best to contact each specialist directly via email or telephone.

-Of course it is vital that you acquaint yourself with the details of each kind, as explained above, in order to decide on the best process.
+Of course it is vital that you acquaint yourself with the details of each kind, as explained above, in order to decide on the best option.
 Each has its own benefits and pitfalls, and some may be more suitable for your specific circumstances than others.

 clear